benrmatthews/difference/README.md

 ## Issues

 If you encounter any issues, please try to first fix it yourself, and then propose a new pull request (see Contributing).
-If you have tried to solve the issue on your own, but are still need of assistance, seek out help from Stack Overflow.
+If you have tried to solve the issue on your own, but are still in need of assistance, seek out help from Stack Overflow.
 If all else fails, open a new issue.
 While I will make every effort to integrate pull requests, I make no promises that I'll actively check the issues.

 ## Todo's